wilig/ika/README.md

 ### Welcome to the IKA language page.

-Ika is a new programming language who's main purpose to teach its author more about creating a programming language.
-As such it's currently not really useful for much of anything other then watching its author work really hard to gain a clue.
+Ika is a new programming language whose main purpose is to teach its author more about creating a programming language.
+As such, it's currently not useful for much of anything other than watching its author work hard to gain a clue.

 ## Driving principals